Kyubyong/KoParadigm/README.md

-# KoParadigm: Korean Inflectional Paradigm Generator
+# KoParadigm: A Korean Conjugation Paradigm Generator

+This is the offical repo for our paper: [KoParadigm: A Korean Conjugation Paradigm Generator](https://arxiv.org/abs/2004.13221)

 (Inflectional) paradigm means the set of all the inflected forms of a word.
 For example, English verb "look" has inflected forms like "look", "look-s", "look-ed", and "look-ing", as all of you know.
  Paradigms are widely used in corpus linguistics or search engines.